What is pole fitness, and where did it come from?

 I received a gift card, how can I redeem it?

-A prepaid gift card to Electric Daisy Fitness that was purchased online, can be used for purchases online on MINDBODY, in the MINDBODY Mobile App, or in person at the studio.
+A prepaid, electronic gift card to Electric Daisy Fitness that was purchased online, can be used for purchases online on MINDBODY, in the MINDBODY Mobile App, or in person at the studio.
 If you received a printed gift certificate from a charitable event or giveaway, please contact the studio directly for redemption.

 Do you offer refunds?

+No. We do not offer refunds.
 All sales are final.
-We do not offer refunds.
 View our Studio Policies page for more info.